 How Do I Become a Pharmacy Assistant?

 Research what it takes to become a pharmacy assistant.
 Learn about job duties, education requirements and job outlook to find out if this is the career for you.
-Schools offering Pharmacy Technology degrees can also be found in these popular choices.

-A pharmacy assistant or aide helps prepare medications, serve customers and do clerical work.
 The following chart provides an overview about becoming a pharmacy assistant.

 |Degree Required||High school diploma or equivalent|